Shining Vale

-Shining Vale is an American comedy horror television series created by Jeff Astrof and Sharon Horgan.
+Shining Vale is an American satirical comedy horror television series created by Jeff Astrof and Sharon Horgan.
 The series stars Courteney Cox, Greg Kinnear, Sherilyn Fenn, Mira Sorvino, Merrin Dungey, and Judith Light.
 It premiered on Starz on March 6, 2022.
 In May 2022, the series was renewed for a second season.
+The second season premiered on October 13, 2023.
+In December 2023, the series was canceled after two seasons, with its seasons to be removed from the streaming service.
+On January 1, 2025, the series became available for streaming on Max.

 Premise

 A dysfunctional family moves from the city to a small town after Patricia "Pat" Phelps, a former "wild child" who became famous through writing raunchy female empowerment novels, is caught cheating on her husband.
-The house the family moves into is a place where in the past, terrible atrocities have taken place.
-Nobody seems to suspect anything odd except for Pat who's convinced she's either depressed or possessed.
-Pat has been sober for 16 years, but begins to feel very unfulfilled in life – she still hasn't written her second novel, she can't remember the last time she had sex with her husband and her teenage kids have grown up to the point they don't want their mother in their lives.
+The house the family moves into is a place where, in the past, terrible atrocities have taken place.
+Nobody seems to suspect anything odd except for Pat who is convinced she is either depressed or possessed.
+Pat has been sober for 16 years, but begins to feel very unfulfilled in life – she still has not written her second novel, she cannot remember the last time she had sex with her husband, and her teenage kids have grown up to the point they do not want their mother in their lives.
 Soon, the demons haunting the family's new home begin to appear much more real.